 CoolSculpting is also known as cryolipolysis, which is a process that is used to get rid of stubborn fat that is resistant to diet and exercise.
 Basically, it works by chilling unwanted fat at a low enough temperature to destroy the cells.
 Once that occurs, the body gradually disposes of the fat cells over the next few months.
-The result is a reduction in the treated areas.
+The result is a reduction in the treated areas, with minimal pain involved.

 Most people only need one treatment to reduce fat in the area by up to 25%, but some patients elect to have a second treatment session for enhanced results.

 In a perfect world, all Coolsculpting candidates would be healthy adults who already live healthy lifestyle.
 They would eat a nutrient-rich diet full of vegetables, fruits, and protein, and they’d exercise regularly.
 They wouldn’t smoke and they would limit their alcohol intake.
 They would maintain a stable weight before and after the treatment, and they would see the procedure as a way to put the “finishing touches” on weight loss.

 Of course, very few people are “ideal” candidates for the treatment — and that’s okay!
 You can be a good candidate for CoolSculpting without meeting all of the criteria perfectly.
 For example, if you’re not already eating well and exercising, you could use CoolSculpting treatments as the motivation to improve your lifestyle.